Riet History, Family Crest & Coats of Arms

 The Riet surname is derived from the Old English word "read," meaning "red."
 It is most likely that the name was used as nickname for someone with red hair, before becoming their surname.
 In other instances, the Riet surname no doubt came from some of the places so named in Britain, such as Read, Lancashire, Rede, Suffolk, and Reed in Hertfordshire.

 Early Origins of the Riet family

-Northumberland where they held a family seat from early times.
+The surname Riet was first found in Northumberland where they held a family seat from early times.
 One branch was found at Troughend-Ward.
 "The present house was built in the last century (c.
-1700) by EIrington Reed, Esq., who also greatly improved the place by planting, and whose ancestors were settled in the township at a remote date. " CITATION[CLOSE]
+1700) by EIrington Reed, Esq., who also greatly improved the place by planting, and whose ancestors were settled in the township at a remote date. "

 Early History of the Riet family

 This web page shows only a small excerpt of our Riet research.
 Another 116 words (8 lines of text) covering the years 1758, 1600, 1385, 1415, 1502, 1511, 1579, 1609, 1692, 1692, 1721, 1519, 1593, 1683, 1620, 1644, 1541, 1551, 1795, 1866 and are included under the topic Early Riet History in all our PDF Extended History products and printed products wherever possible.

 The name Riet, appeared in many references, and from time to time, the surname was spelt Read, Reid, Reed, Reede, Redd, Reade and others.

 Early Notables of the Riet family (pre 1700)